Fisheries and Resources Monitoring System

 Spatial Scale: Regional

 White hake is caught in directed gillnet, trawl and long-line fisheries.
 In directed white hake fisheries, Atlantic cod, black dogfish, monkfish and other species are landed as bycatch.
 In turn, white hake are also caught as bycatch in gillnet, trawl and long-line fisheries directing for other species.
-The fishery in NAFO Divisions 3NO is regulated by quota.
+The fishery in NAFO division 3NO, and subdivision 3Ps, are regulated by quotas.

 Recent catch estimates and TACs (‘000 t) are: